niklasf/rust-chessground/README.md

 -------

 Chessground is licensed under the GPL-3.0 (or any later version at your option).
-See the COPYING file for the full license text.
+See the COPYING file for the full license.